 Residents of Maryland experienced unprecedented unemployment rates in 2020; low-income tenants need assistance and protection, not punishment.
 While unemployment rates in Prince George's County were at 3.7% in 2019, they grew to a staggering 8.1% in 2020.
 Anne Arundel County's unemployment rates increased from 3% in 2019 to 5% in 2020.
 Some tenants are still recovering from the aftermath of losing their jobs and, after depleting their savings, are living paycheck-to-paycheck.
 The challenges of financial recovery for many families were not instantly resolved when businesses reopened, nor when vaccines became available.
-Many tenants are striving to overcome massive financial setbacks caused by the pandemic.
+Many tenants are striving to overcome massive financial setbacks caused by the global pandemic.
 Some landlords filed new actions for nonpayment of rent for each month a tenant failed to submit a full payment of rent by the beginning of each month, which resulted in "serial" filings listed in Maryland Judiciary Case Search for some tenants, even while there was a moratorium on evictions.
-In November and December of 2021, over 20,000 failure to pay rent cases were filed each month in the State of Maryland.
 While tenants are now slowly gaining stability, these filings should not continue to haunt them.

-Nonpayment of Rent cases filed during the pandemic are not a true representation of the behavior or habits of many of the individuals, who will be negatively affected, if the records are not shielded.
+Nonpayment of rent cases filed after March 2020 that are available for inspection to the public are not a true representation of the behavior or habits of many of the individuals, who will be negatively affected, if the records are not shielded.
 Many tenants did not have trouble paying their monthly rent until the global crisis caused loss of income, loss of childcare options, and loss of loved ones who contributed to household living expenses.
-Furthermore, many of the cases may ultimately be dismissed, but details of the dispositions are sometimes unavailable online, which may cause prospective landlords to make assumptions and deny new housing to the subject of the records.
-With leases ending or rent costs rising, many tenants will need to move.
-Tenants should be able to petition a court to shield a Nonpayment of Rent record that is not representative of their usual payment practices to protect them from unfair denial of future housing or employment.
+Furthermore, many of the cases that appear in public records were ultimately dismissed, but details of the dispositions are sometimes unavailable online, which may cause prospective landlords to make assumptions and deny new housing to the subject of the records.
+With leases ending or rent payments rising, many tenant will need to move.
+Tenants should be able to petition a court to shield a failure to pay rent record that is not representative of their usual payment practices to protect them from unfair denial of future housing or employment.
 This bill would protect tenants from unfair prejudice that may further compound their financial challenges.
-While failure to pay rent cases affect low-income families of diverse backgrounds, they disproportionately affect women of color.
-Shielding of these records will assist those families who need it the most to overcome the effects of the pandemic.

 Efforts to keep families housed during the past two years could end in vain.
 There have been concerted and collective efforts put forth during the past two years to avoid a homelessness crisis.
-Emergency Rental Assistance, provided by the federal government and administered to tenants through organizations such as Arundel Community Development Services (ACDS) and the Prince George's County DHCD, are distributed to prevent evictions.
+Emergency Rental Assistance, provided by the federal government and administered to tenants through organizations such as Arundel Community Development Services (ACDS), are distributed to prevent evictions.
 CLS attorneys diligently advocate in court for low-income tenants and help connect tenants to emergency rental assistance programs.
 Due to inaccurate conclusions prospective landlords would inevitably reach as to the ability of a tenant to make timely rent payments, the financial tragedy faced by many Maryland residents will be exacerbated.
-Allowing judgment history to negatively affect the ability to secure future housing frustrates the purpose of the federal funds, which were intended to promote housing stability.
+Allowing judgment history to negatively affect the ability to secure future housing frustrates the purpose of the federal funds intended to promote housing stability.